 Johnson was born on August 27, 1908, in central Texas, not far from Johnson City, which his family had helped settle.
-He felt the pinch of rural poverty as he grew up, working his way through Southwest Texas State Teachers College; he taught students of Mexican descent.
+He felt the pinch of rural poverty as he grew up, working his way through Southwest Texas State Teachers College.

 After six terms in the House, Johnson was elected to the Senate in 1948.
-In 1953, he became the youngest minority leader in Senate history, and in 1955, when the Democrats won control, majority leader.
+In 1953, he became the Senate minority leader, and in 1955, when the Democrats won control, majority leader.

 In the 1960 campaign, Johnson, as John F. Kennedy's running mate, was elected vice president.
 On November 22, 1963, when Kennedy was assassinated, Johnson was sworn in as president.

-Johnson's largely secret efforts to broker a settlement in Vietnam were fruitless, and he escalated the war.
+Like previous presidents, Johnson remained concerned about communist containment.
+Johnson's largely secret efforts to broker a settlement in the ongoing war in Vietnam were fruitless.
+Instead, the war escalated, increasing to 500,000 American troops involved in the conflict.
 Controversy over the war was acute by the end of March 1968, when he limited the bombing of North Vietnam in order to initiate formal negotiations.
 At the same time, he startled the world by withdrawing as a candidate for reelection.
 Some suspected that Johnson had dropped out to escape defeat.
 He insisted that he wished to devote his full energies to seeking peace.